tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

 **Procedure**

-1. Add the IP address 0.0.0.0/0 to the whitelist of the RDS instance.
+1. Add the IP address 0.0.0.0/0 to the IP address whitelist of the RDS instance.
 For more information, see[Configure a whitelist](../../../../intl.en-US/Quick Start for SQL Server/Initial configuration/Configure a whitelist.md#).
 2. Connect your computer to the RDS instance.
 3. Run the following commands to query all IP addresses that are connected to the RDS instance.